 Pimecrolimus is a topical steroid-free medication with immune-modulating and anti-inflammatory properties.
+It is classified as a calcineurin inhibitor.
 It is an ascomycin macrolactam derivative (ascomycin is produced by Streptomyces hygroscopicus).
 Pimecrolimus is available in New Zealand as a 1% strength cream in a 15g tube.
 The trade name is Elidel®.

 How does pimecrolimus work?